Suicide Prevention Links

 Depression and Bipolar Support Alliance (DBSA)

-DBSA’s offerings include an excellent booklet titled “Suicide Prevention and Mood Disorders” which features information to help you understand suicidal thinking and to learn to overcome suicidal thoughts.
-This booklet includes straightforward sections covering topics such as recognizing risk factors, how to help someone who is considering suicide, and how to create a “Plan for Life.”
+DBSA’s website includes an extensive section on suicide prevention, offering information to help people with bipolar disorder understand suicidal thinking and to learn to overcome suicidal thoughts.
+This booklet includes straightforward sections covering topics such as recognizing risk factors, how to help someone who is considering suicide, and how to create a “Plan for Life”–a list of personal contact and medication information that you and the people helping you can consult in the event of a suicide crisis.

 National Strategy for Suicide Prevention (NSSP)